 4. Go behind the silver screen at Universal Studios Singapore

 Okay, so Universal Studios Singapore should be filed under the Sentosa banner above, but South East Asia’s only Hollywood theme park is such a hot ticket that it deserves its own dedicated mention.
-Go behind the silver screen and witness movie magic as you explore an array of awesome zones from Hollywood through to Sci-Fi City, and kid fave Madagascar.
+Go behind the silver screen and witness movie magic as you explore an array of awesome zones from Hollywood through to Sci-Fi City.
 Hot tip: upgrade to the express pass to avoid ride queues!

 Universal Studios Singapore, Resorts World Sentosa, 8 Sentosa Gateway, Singapore 098269

 5. Meet the animals at Singapore Zoo